popskraft/nutcracker/content/new-hampshire/industrial-wipes-roll.md

     - name: "Sarah W."
       text: >-
         I run a dealership in New Hampshire, and these wipes keep our bays clean.
 They’re strong, lint-free, and work with all our solvents.
 Fast shipping keeps us stocked.
+    - name: "Tom R."
+      text: >-
+        Best wipes I’ve used in my garage.
+They handle oil and grime no problem and don’t leave lint.
+The dispenser fit is perfect, and they’re a solid deal for the price.
     - name: "Lisa M."
       text: >-
         These wipes are tough enough for heavy jobs but soft for delicate surfaces.
 My New Hampshire service center relies on them daily.
 Great value and quick delivery.
-    - name: "Emily S."
-      text: >-
-        These wipes make cleanup easy.
-They’re durable, soak up spills fast, and leave no mess.
-The roll size is great for high-volume use.
     - name: "Jake P."
       text: >-
         I’ve tried other wipes, but these are the real deal.
 They’re thick, absorbent, and don’t shred.
 Perfect for my shop’s tools and benches.
 I’ll keep buying them.